dcorboy/Harmony-Explorer/README.md

 Clicking the keyboard with the **Alt/Option** key pressed will add notes to the current chord.
 Clicking without **Alt/Option** will start a new custom chord.

+Load sample chord progressions from popular songs by clicking the **Samples** button.

+Load different instruments by clicking the **Voice** button.

 #### Recording

 * To record the current chord, click the &#x2617; &#x266c; button